qaptoR/Commando/README.md

 This plugin is designed to enrich the command use experience by enabling repeated command iterations.

-eg. When using 'Advanced Tables' community plguin and you need to move a row up 20 times, rather than click the button in the sidebar GUI or repeatedly call the command exhaustively, use commando to call the command once and have it repeat 20 times per your instruction!
+eg. When using 'Advanced Tables' community plguin and you need to move a row up 20 times, rather than click the button in the sidebar GUI or repeatedly call the command exhaustively, use Commando to call the command once and have it repeat 20 times per your instruction!

 Commando is so named to be reminiscent of the community plugin 'Commander' which enables creating command macros. (see also 'QuickAdd').
 Macros were originally also going to be enabled by Commando, but instead I've chosen to accept help and divide and conquer!